Paper Jewelry: A Book Lovers Dream

 - Three versions of paper heart earrings

-- Paper flowers which are also used to create a flower wall.
+- Paper flowers are also used to create a flower wall.

 Creating a unique paper brooch inspired by Dorothy Dandridge

 While watching Bright Road, I was drawn to Dorothy’s sweet demeanor as Miss.
-Richards and her elegant wardrobe.
+Richards and her simple yet elegant wardrobe.

 I noticed that she wore minimal jewelry, and while I think it wasn’t necessary, I think a piece like this would have complimented her character quite well.

 *If you’d like to learn more about Dorothy Dandridge, I think you’ll love reading this post.
 It’s filled with beautiful vintage photos and details about her life.